Victory Day (song): History

 In order to commemorate the 30th anniversary of the Soviet victory in the Second World War, the Soviet government announced a competition for the best song about the war.
 In March 1975, poet Vladimir Kharitonov, who had taken part in the war, approached his traditional co-author, the young composer David Tukhmanov with a proposal to write a new song for the occasion.
 This effort was to differ strikingly from their previous collaborations, which had been disco-influenced chartbusters.
 Several days before the deadline, Kharitonov brought his lyric to Tukhmanov and the latter composed a song just in time to be recorded track of an orchestra.
-His wife Tatyana Sashko (the singer and the lyricist) sang Den Pobedy before the jury.
+His wife Tatyana Sashko, a singer and the song's lyricist, sang Den Pobedy before the jury.

 However, the jury, composed primarily of elderly songwriters whose tastes had been formed during Stalin's era, was exceedingly displeased with the result.
 The lyrics appeared to them lightsome and frivolous, while the melody was alleged to abuse the "rhythms of tango and foxtrot", two "bourgeois" dances which had been banned in the Soviet Union.

 Although the performance of the song was strongly discouraged, Lev Leshchenko, one of the most popular Soviet singers, dared to premiere it during his concert in Alma-Ata in late April.
-Then the song was performed in the Little Blue Light TV show on 9 May by another singer (Leonid Smetannikov)), but his interpretation was rather lackluster and failed to attract attention.
-Thereupon the song was not performed until 10 November when Leshchenko revived it for a grand concert (and live in Soviet television) in the Kremlin Palace of Congresses on the Militsiya Day.
+Then the song was performed in the Little Blue Light TV show on 9 May by another singer, Leonid Smetannikov, but his interpretation was rather lackluster and failed to attract attention.
+Thereupon the song was not performed until 10 November when Leshchenko revived it for a grand concert, which was broadcast live on Soviet television and that took place in the Kremlin Palace of Congresses on Militsiya Day.
 His performance astounded the censors but proved to be a runaway success with the audience, who clamored for an encore.

 Since then, the song has been invariably performed during every Victory Day celebrations in the Soviet Union and Russia, often concluding a program of festivities, with the last stanza drowned in sounds of fireworks over the Red Square.
 According to Komsomolskaya Pravda, the Soviet leader Leonid Brezhnev liked this song greatly, especially when performed by Joseph Kobzon, and predicted to Kharitonov that "folks would sing this tune for many years after you and I are gone".

 Brezhnev's expectation did not fail to materialize, in part because, as the US-American researcher David MacFadyen explains, "this powerful song draws not upon the bravery of youthful soldiers but the private memories of ageing, greying veterans.
 Its poignant combination of joy at a stunning victory and sadness at great loss sounds just as relevant today, when the war itself is something about which many young Russians neither know nor care".

+In a survey conducted in 2015, the lyrics of Victory Day placed fifth on a list of the most popular poetry lines in Russia.